Monkey Shines (film): Plot

 Law student and athlete Allan Mann is struck by a truck and rendered quadriplegic following surgery.
 As his domineering mother and uncaring nurse try helping him, Allan, now in an SNP-equipped wheelchair, struggles to adjust.
 His friend, Geoffrey Fisher, suggests he get a Capuchin monkey as a service animal to lift his spirits and help around the house.
-Geoffrey has an ulterior motive: he is a research scientist under pressure to produce results.
+Geoffrey has an ulterior motive: He is a research scientist under pressure to produce results.
 Geoffrey has dosed a monkey in his lab with a serum to boost its intelligence, and believes the serum's effects will be amplified if the monkey is around humans.

 Geoffrey enlists Melanie Parker, a specialist in training helper monkeys.
 Geoffrey provides the Capuchin he has been experimenting on, claiming it is normal.
 Allan names the monkey Ella, and he and Melanie work closely training her.
 Initially, Ella is a huge help to Allan.
 Allan grows very close to Melanie.

 Allan grows short-tempered and resentful.
 Ella, too, becomes aggressive.
 Allan dreams of running through the grass at night, and believes he has a telepathic link with Ella, whom he suspects can escape the house.
 Geoffrey finds evidence confirming this but, pleased with Ella's intelligence, does not tell Allan and Melanie.
-After the pet bird of Allan's nurse pesters him, Allan wishes it was gone - that night, Ella kills the bird and leaves it in the nurse's slipper; causing the nurse to quit.
+After the pet bird of Allan's uncaring nurse pesters him, Allan wishes it was gone - that night, Ella kills the bird and leaves it in the nurse's slipper, causing the nurse to quit in a rage.

 Allan gets a second opinion about his paralysis and discovers he may have been misdiagnosed; another surgery may enable him to walk again.
 Before attempting the risky surgery, the doctor needs Allan to demonstrate some ability to willingly move an appendage.
-Rather than feeling happy at this news, Allan is furious with his original surgeon, who is incompetent and egotistical and is now dating Allan's former girlfriend.
-He fantasizes about burning the man's cabin down, and that night, Ella kills the surgeon and his girlfriend by burning down the cabin with a pack of stolen matches.
+Rather than feeling happy at this news, Allan is furious with his original surgeon who is incompetent and egotistical as well as now dating Allan's former girlfriend.
+He fantasizes about burning the man's cabin down.
+That night, Ella kills the surgeon and his girlfriend by burning down the cabin with a pack of stolen matches.